ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/overview.rst

       }
     }

-As another example, to retrieve all Tasks with their Tags, use the following query:
+In another example, to retrieve all Tasks with their Tags, use the following query:

 .. code::